Pan Voyevoda: Act 4

 Everywhere there are traces of the battle.
-The Marshal tells his master that Czapliński is in the dungeon, and the Voyevode announces to Maria and that her old lover is doomed to die.
-She begs his pardon in vain, and the angry Voyevode orders his immediate execution, after which Maria can enter a nunnery as far as he's concerned.
+The Marshal tells his master that Czapliński is in the dungeon, and the Voyevode announces to Maria that her old lover is doomed to die.
+She begs his pardon in vain, and the angry Voyevode orders Czapliński's immediate execution, after which Maria can enter a nunnery as far as he's concerned.
 First, they will drink a toast of reconciliation.
 Oleśnicki agrees at Jadwiga's request to pour poison into Maria's goblet.
-When the Voyevode talks with Jadwiga his old feeling for her is reawakened, and they sing passionately together.
+When the Voyevode talks with Jadwiga, his old feeling for her is reawakened, and they sing passionately together.
 Oleśnicki, coming from the garden, is amazed to see his beloved Jadwiga in the Voyevode's arms and places the poison in his master's goblet.

 The unhappy newly-weds drink their public toast, and Czapliński is led in under guard with a priest confessor.
-The poison takes swift effect, and as the Voyevode announces the death sentence he himself drops dead, to Jadwiga's horror and Oleśnicki's malicious glee.
+The poison takes swift effect, and as the Voyevode announces the death sentence, he drops dead, to Jadwiga's horror and Oleśnicki's malicious glee.
 Maria, as the Voyevode's widow and heir, immediately orders the servants to free Czapliński as the curtain falls.